The return operation immediately exits the current unit or subroutine and

 into a shared cache or supporting scoped object fields.

-The syntax of the return
+The syntax of the return operation is:

 [ $destination ] return [ value ]

-If you omit both $destination
+If you omit both $destination and value, return uses the current value of

-implicitly and binds it back into _
+_ implicitly and binds it back into _ of the caller, then immediately halts

 the unit.
-If you supply a value
+If you supply a value, you must also name a $destination.
+For

 example: